 The largest list explicitly directed towards multi-disciplinary Childhood Studies.
 Hosted by our very own Department.
 To join:

 This list is for professional academics involved in the formal study of girlhood.

 - Global Childhood Studies Network of Researchers (Hosted by CSCY)

 This mailing list seeks to facilitate networking and collaboration amongst global childhood studies researchers and enable participants to share information about events and publications, explore opportunities for collaboration in research and other projects, highlight their research achievements, share recent research findings, seek advice from others and engage in discussion on topics that are current in childhood studies especially within a global context with likeminded people.

 The mailing list of The Society for History of Children and Youth.

 Sponsored by the History of Education Society seeks to link participants with shared interests in the history of education, broadly defined as a recognized field covering both formal and informal institutions and processes regarding teaching and learning.

 The Multicultural Pavilion’s email discussion forum on equity, social justice, and multicultural education.
 The discussion ranges from current issues (such as standardization and high-stakes testing) to equity issues (such as homophobia and sexism in schools) to the sharing of resources.

-Mailing list for the National Association for Multicultural Education.
+Website for the National Association for Multicultural Education.

 An academic, interdisciplinary and multilingual discussion list for all aspects of research related to picturebooks from around the world.